MicrosoftDocs/microsoft-salescopilot-docs/articles/view-record-details.md

 The following insights are displayed:

 - **Engagement level and trend**: This is the overall engagement level and trend.
-The engagement level is calculated based on     interactions (emails and meetings) that have happened with the customer and the engagement level number calculated by People.ai.
+The engagement level number is calculated by People.ai based on interactions (emails and meetings) that have happened with the customer.
 The engagement level is displayed as follows:

     |Engagement level number  |Engagement level  |
     |---------|---------|